 Politics – Conservatives and Liberals approach to the Scriptures from the opposite emphasis of righteousness and justice, see Psalm 89:14.
 One focuses on our vertical relationship with God and His righteousness, the other focuses on our horizontal relationship within society and His justice.
 In my book “A Better Way To Govern” I discuss how seeing the bigger picture here gives us the grace to overcome the caustic rhetoric that eats away at the solutions we all so desperately need.
 This doesn’t help television or talk radio ratings but it will change our world for the better.

 The News – The George Zimmerman and Trayvon Martin story that we here in Sanford were so involved with presents another illustration.
 Some of my liberal friends post only the articles that make George Zimmerman look like an untrustworthy racist and some of my conservative friends will only post articles that make Trayvon Martin look like a no good thug.
 They each seem incapable or unwilling to acknowledge the other point of view.
 Are we capable of a better way?
-My articles on “Choosing Between Jesus or Barabbas” helps us recognize what spirit we are operating in when trying to address entrenched problems in our communities.
+My article on “Choosing Between Jesus or Barabbas” helps us recognize what spirit we are operating in when trying to address entrenched problems in our communities.

 I’m not faulting anybody with a belief system they support.
 They are doing the best they know how from their point of view.
 However we forget that a point of view is just that, a view from a point.
 I do think we need to aware that when we are hell-bent on making things fit our point of view we can contort the heart of the Scriptures to make them fit our presuppositions.
 Some of us do so much Scripture twisting we make an Olympic Gymnast look arthritic.